rtyler/brokenco.de/_posts/2018-11-10-the-air-is-fire.md

 afterwards the skies were filled with the smoke and ash from the epic destruction.

-Over the past couple days, the Camp Fire located northwest of Santa Rosa in Butte County has exploded to rapidly surpass the destruction laid by the Tubbs Fire.
+Over the past couple days, the Camp Fire located northeast of Santa Rosa in Butte County has exploded to rapidly surpass the destruction laid by the Tubbs Fire.
 In the process it vaulted a significant amount of smoke and ash into the atmosphere, much of it settling over Napa and Sonoma counties.